Digital scan back

-A scanning back is a type of digital camera back.
+A digital scan back or scanning back is a type of digital camera back.
 Digital imaging devices typically use a matrix of light-sensitive photosensors, such as CCD or CMOS technologies.
 These sensors can be arranged in different ways, like a Bayer filter, where each row captures RGB components, or using one full-sized layer for each color, such as the Foveon X3 sensor.

 A digital scan back takes a similar approach to the second type of photosensor, but instead of using one matrix for each component, it uses one array per component.
-This translates to a 3xN sensor matrix, where N is typically a large number (between 5,000 for earlier models and 15,000 for newer models), which is then placed vertically in a holder.
-To take an image, the sensor travels the x axis, taking one exposure per point.
+This translates to a 3×N sensor matrix, where N is typically a large number (between 5,000 for earlier models and 15,000 for newer models), which is then placed vertically in a holder.
+To take an image, the sensor travels the x-axis, taking one exposure per point.